Aurvandill: Old Norse

 The Old Norse Aurvandill is mentioned once in Norse mythology, in Skáldskaparmál, a book of Snorri Sturluson's 13th-century Prose Edda, where he is described as the husband of the witch Gróa:

 Thor went home to Thrúdvangar, and the hone remained sticking in his head.
 Then came the wise woman who was called Gróa, wife of Aurvandill the Valiant: she sang her spells over Thor until the hone was loosened.
 But when Thor knew that, and thought that there was hope that the hone might be removed, he desired to reward Gróa for her leech-craft and make her glad, and told her these things: that he had waded from the north over Icy Stream and had borne Aurvandill in a basket on his back from the north out of Jötunheim.
 And he added for a token, that one of Aurvandill's toes had stuck out of the basket, and became frozen; wherefore Thor broke it off and cast it up into the heavens, and made thereof the star called Aurvandill's Toe.
 Thor said that it would not be long ere Aurvandill came home: but Gróa was so rejoiced that she forgot her incantations, and the hone was not loosened, and stands yet in Thor's head.
 Therefore it is forbidden to cast a hone across the floor, for then the hone is stirred in Thor's head.

 This passage seems to be part of a larger story where Aurvandill is abducted by the jǫtnar; the thunder-god Thor confronts one of them (Hrungnir in Snorri's version) and eventually liberates Aurvandill, but leaves the scene with the weapon of the jǫtunn stuck in his head.

 At the end of the story, Aurvandill's frost-bitten toe is made into a new star by Thor.
 However, it is not clear what celestial object is indicated in this passage.
-Guesses as to the identity of this star have included Sirius, the planet Venus, or the blue-white star Rigel, which could be viewed as forming the foot of the constellation Orion.
+Guesses as to the identity of this star have included Sirius or the planet Venus.
+Aurvandilstá ('Aurvandill's Toe') has also been identified with blue-white star Rigel, which could be viewed as forming the foot of the constellation Orion (the latter equated with Aurvandill itself).